UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ```

-Subsequently, we compute correlation between components and the orignal cell profiles.
+Subsequently, we compute correlation between components and the original cell profiles.

 ```r